anasnakawa/grunt-css-prefix/README.md

 ### Usage Examples

 #### Default Options

-In this example, the default options are used to do something with whatever.
-So if the `testing` file has the content `Testing` and the `123` file had the content `1 2 3`, the generated result would be `Testing, 1 2 3.`
+In this example, we'll prefix all classes with `libname-`, also each class name will be dasherized so `className` will become `class-name`.

 ```js
 grunt.initConfig({